 The rest of the Ches-Mont League teams appear to be battling for top 16 spots and the area teams better get into the top 16 because it does not look like many Ches-Mont teams, if any, are built to win on the road in the upcoming playoffs.
 And in Class AAAA their is no dominant team this year and it looks like six or eight teams could win the district title.
 We will know more when the seedings come out in three weeks.Down in Oxford the 13-3 Hornets are playing very good basketball and Saturday, Oxford defeated Coatesville 53-44 in a nonleague battle.
 It was Hornets' coach Sean Harvey's 198th career win putting him two wins shy of the 200 mark.
 Harvey is one of the most underrated coaches in all of District 1.
-This year's Hornets team is comprised of football and soccer players, but at 13-3 no one should take Oxford lightly.

 Great Valley lost a close one to a very good Philadelphia Electric team in the Kobe Bryant Tourney on Saturday.
 The loss will help the Patriots come district playoff time because Philly Electric is one of the better teams in southeastern Pennsylvania as their win over Math, Civics and Sciences proved.